Logo of the The Poor Swiss

 The cards offered by Migros and Neon are very similar.
 Neon offers a Mastercard, while Migros offers a Visa.
 Both cards are free and have the same features.
 None of these two offers a Maestro.

 You will not be entirely blocked with only a Mastercard, either.
-And with Neon’s Mastercard, you can pay abroad for free, while it would be costly with Migros Bank.
+And with Neon’s Mastercard, you can pay abroad for a small fee of 0.75%, while it would be costly with Migros Bank (up to 5% reported by users).

-I keep Migros Bank as my primary bank account because it has higher daily limits, and I have my mortgage there.
-Without my mortgage, I would probably make Neon my main account.
+I keep Migros Bank as a bank account because it has higher daily limits, and I have my mortgage there.

 Another advantage of Migros is that you have no limits on withdrawals.
 So if you use a lot of cash, you should use Migros over Neon.

 Neon is superior to Migros Bank.
 The most significant advantage of Neon is that Neon’s mobile application is much better than the app from Migros.
 I have had many issues with the app from Migros.
 I do not like it.
-And with Neon, you only need a single card, and you can use it abroad!
-This is why I am using Neon for almost everything these days.
+And with Neon, you only need a single card, and you can use it abroad for a fair price!

-If you want to learn more, you can read my review of Migros Bank.
+If you would like to learn more, you can read my review of Migros Bank.

 Neon vs Zak